 - For ADA parking information, click here.

 While we are certainly able to accommodate you for parking on race weekend, the traffic situation can get complicated when bringing so many people into one place.
-Luckily, at Dover International Speedway we can help you bypass the drive altogether with the Race Express Bus, a park-and-ride shuttle that fans can grab from the Blue Hen Corporate Center on US 113 or the Christiana Mall in Christiana, Del., and take right to the track.
+Luckily, at Dover International Speedway we can help you bypass the drive altogether with the Park & Ride Express, a shuttle that fans can grab from the Blue Hen Corporate Center on US 113 or the Christiana Mall in Newark, Del., and take right to the track.

-Busses have a special mass-transit route that allows them faster access off of Route 1 and into our motorcoach parking lot near the FanZone and Monster Monument in Victory Plaza, presented by AAA.
+Busses have a special mass-transit route that allows them faster access off of Route 1 and into our motorcoach parking lot near the FanZone and Monster Monument in Victory Plaza.
 It’s the fastest way to go!

 From the Blue Hen Corporate Center, the 12-minute ride only costs $20 per car, and includes round-trip service for everyone in the vehicle.
 And don’t worry about missing out on tailgating, because fans are permitted to tailgate at the Blue Hen Corporate Center if they choose.
 The service begins at 8 a.m. on Sunday mornings and runs until one hour after the race.
-Exact change is required.
+Exact change is required, but you can also prepay by going to a Sunday race ticket page on this site and buying it there.

 The Christiana shuttle costs $15 per person, which includes parking and round-trip bus service to the track.
 However, there are only 800 seats available on a first-come, first-served basis.
 All carry-on items must be stored under your seat.
 The service begins at 8 a.m. and will return passengers to the Christiana Mall immediately after the race.
-To get more information on this service, call Gregg Bus Service at 302-993-7855.
+To get more information on this service, call Advance Student Transportation at 302-998-6726.

 No matter how you get to the Monster Mile, we know that many of you are going to want to set up a spot and tailgate when you arrive…and we fully encourage that!
 All we ask is that you follow a few simple rules that will help everyone enjoy themselves.
 They are: